A World of Keflings: Development, release, and marketing

+"Sugar, Spice and Not So Nice" was rereleased for the Steam version of the game on March 5, 2026.

+In March of 2026, a free update to the Steam version added a set of decorative collectibles that can be shared to others through unique codes.

+"It Came From Outer Space" was rereleased for the Steam version of the game on April 21, 2026.

 Reception

 A World of Keflings received generally favorable reviews for the Xbox 360 version, earning 77/100, and mixed or average reviews for the Wii U version, scoring 70/100 on review aggregator Metacritic Levi Buchanan of IGN gave the game an 8.0 out of 10, praising its humor and pacing, though pointing out the difficulty of working in crowded areas.

 According to Gamasutra, the game was a top seller for the first half of 2011, and sold over 224,000 copies by the end of the year.
 It sold 1,800,000 copies worldwide as of 2018.